guilatrova/latrovacommits-articles/posts/2021/2021-07-18-exceptions-structure/post.end-us.md

         super().__init__(message)
 ```

-This structure allows you to either isolate known from unknown, and to handle them by category:
+This structure allows you to either isolate known from unknown and to handle them by category:

 #### Isolate known exceptions from unknown:

-By doing that you can trigger differents kinds of alarms:
+By doing that you can trigger different kinds of alarms:

 ```py
 try: